Address Advisory

 Unsafe Structures (City)

-5. Dangerous to a person or property because of a violation of a statute or ordinance concerning building condition or maintenance.
+- Dangerous to a person or property due to a violation of a statute or ordinance concerning building condition or maintenance.

-6. Vacant or blighted and not maintained in a manner that would allow human habitation, occupancy, or use under the requirements of a statute or an ordinance.
+- Vacant or blighted and not maintained in a manner that allows human habitation, occupancy, or use under applicable statutes or ordinances.

-In addition to the conditions above, the City of Huntington has adopted additional criteria (§150.70-F) concerning standards for building condition or maintenance.
+Additionally, the City of Huntington has adopted further criteria under Section 150.70-F regarding standards for building condition or maintenance.

-To submit an unsafe structure complaint, please complete the form below.
+To report an unsafe structure, please complete the complaint form linked below.

 Quick Links